Raj Kapoor (Tamil director): Career

 Raj Kapoor started his cinema career as an assistant director to Film director C. V. Sridhar one of the legends of golden period of Tamil cinema.
 Later became an independent film director for Thalattu Ketkuthamma (1991).
-He is known for films like Prabhu-Khushbu’s Uthama Raasa (1993) and Ajith-Simran’s Aval Varuvala (1998).
+He is known for films like Prabhu-Khushbu’s Uthama Raasa (1993) and Ajith Kumar-Simran’s Aval Varuvala (1998).
 He went on to direct other films like Ajith-Meena's Anantha Poongatre (1999), Arjun-Rambha's Sudhandhiram (2000) and Sathyaraj's Vambu Sandai (2008).

 After making his debut as an actor in Thalaimurai (1998), Raj Kapoor announced his intentions of continuing to act in films ahead of prioritizing directorial work.

 During the early 2000s, he worked on the production of a big-budget family drama titled Enna Vilai Azhagae with Prashanth and Amisha Patel starring.
 Despite completing most of the film and having schedules abroad in Paris, the film was shelved and remains unreleased.

 He took to directing television serials, the most famous being Sundar C’s Nandini, that was aired on Sun TV.
 He later directed a few episodes Rasaathi and Jothi.